zeitspace/zeitbook-frontend/steps/01-web-app-manifest.md

 Try running the Lighthouse Progressive Web App audits again.
 You can run Lighthouse in Chrome DevTools under the Audits tab.

-Your application should now pass seven of the thirteen PWA audits, up from five at the start of this step.
+Your application should now pass seven of the eleven PWA audits, up from five at the start of this step.
 In particular, since you've added a web app manifest to your application, it should pass the "Configured for a custom splash screen" check:

 ![](screenshots/01-web-app-manifest/02-lighthouse-results.png)